yulesa/glaciers/README.md

 ## Features
 - Batch decodes EVM event logs files from multiple contracts using an ABI database.
-- Batch decode Polars DataFrames in Python or Rust.
+- Batch decode Polars and Pandas DataFrames in Rust or Python.
 - Decode multiple logs from a single topic0 DataFrame in Python or Rust.

 ## Quick Start